vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

 `group cgparams apply` *name*
   Apply all CGroup parameters defined for group *name* and all its parent groups, all the way up to the root group.

+`group devices ls` [*options*] *id*
+  List configured devices.

+    `-H`, `--hide-header`
+      Do not show header, useful for scripts.

+    `-L`, `--list`
+      List available parameters and exit.

+    `-o`, `--output` *parameters*
+      Select parameters to output, comma separated.
+Defaults to a selected subset of available parameters.

+`group devices add` [*options*] *id* `block`|`char` *major* *minor* *mode* [*device*] Allow container *id* to use `block`/`char` device identified by the *major* and *minor* numbers, see mknod(1) for more information. *mode* determines what is the container allowed to do: `r` to read, `w` to write, `m` to call `mknod`.
+For now, unprivileged containers cannot call `mknod`, so allowing it here doesn't do anything.

+  If *device* is provided, `osctld` will prepare the device node within the container's `/dev` during every container start.

+    `-i`, `--[no-]inherit`
+      Determines whether child groups and containers should inherit the device, i.e. be allowed to use it with the same access *mode*.

+    `-p`, `--[no-]parents`
+      The device that is being added has to be provided by all parent groups, up to the *root* group.
+When this switch is enabled, `osctld` will add the device to all parent groups that do not already have it.

+`group devices del` *id* `block`|`char` *major* *minor* Forbid the container to use specified device and remove its device node, if it exists.
+If the device is used by any descendant groups or containers, it can be deleted only with the `-r`, `--recursive` switch.

+    `-r`, `--recursive`
+      Delete the device from all child groups and containers.

+`group devices chmod` [*options*] *id* `block`|`char` *major* *minor* *mode* Change the access mode of the specified device to *mode*.
+The mode can be changed only if all parent groups provide the device with all necessary access modes and if no child group or container has broader access mode requirements.
+Use `-p`, `--parents` or `-r`, `--recursive` to override parent or child groups and containers.

+  If the device was inherited, it is promoted to a standalone device and saved into the config file with the modified access mode.

+    `-p`, `--parents`
+      Ensure that all parent groups provide the device with the required access mode.
+Parent groups that do not provide correct access modes are updated and the missing access modes are set.

+    `-r`, `--recursive`
+      Change the access mode of all child groups and containers.

+`group devices promote` *name* `block`|`char` *major* *minor* Promoting a device will ensure that parent groups will have to provide it, it is a declaration of an explicit requirement.
+It will no longer be possible to remove the device from parent groups, without explicitly removing it from this group as well, e.g. using `group devices del -r`.

+`group devices inherit` *name* `block`|`char` *major* *minor* Inherit the device from the parent group.
+This removes the explicit requirement on the pecified device, i.e. reverses `ct devices promote`.
+The access mode, if different from the parent, will revert to the acess mode defined by the parent group.

+  Note that if the parent group does not have the device set as inheritable, the device will be removed.
+This command cannot be used for the `root` group, as it has no parent to inherit from.

+`group devices set inherit` *name* `block`|`char` *major* *minor* Set specified device as inheritable.
+Child groups and container will inherit this device immediately.

+`group devices unset inherit` *name* `block`|`char` *major* *minor* Prevent the specified device from being automatically inherited by child groups and containers.
+The device is immediately removed from all child groups and containers, that have previously inherited it.
+Promoted devices are left alone.

 `group assets` [*options*] *name*
   List group's assets (datasets, files, directories) and their state.